• Mental Health

 Anxious Attachment Style

-People with an anxious attachment style cope with fears of abandonment by latching on to others and developing intensely close and dependent relationships.
+People with an anxious attachment style cope with fears of abandonment by latching on to others and developing intensely close and codependent relationships.
 They often are needy, persistent, and have difficulty separating themselves from their partner in healthy ways.
 They tend to be emotionally reactive, interpreting conflict or arguments as a signal that their partner will leave them and engaging in fear-based behavior to avoid being abandoned.

 Disorganized Attachment Style